Homemade Baked Potato Chips

 In our home, my kids love potato chips and potato wedges all the time.
 But they are not deep-fried!!
 Deep frying is not my first choice at home.

 Crisp, tasty, and well-liked by most people, potato chips are the consummate snack food.
 But did you know that the potato was at first despised as food?
-Also, let's not forget health risks such as obesity, cancer, and diabetes associated with potato chips.
+Also, let’s not forget the health risks, such as obesity, cancer, and diabetes, associated with potato chips.

 Why make these chips

-- These are perfect to serve as an appetizer or a side dish with many main meals from simple burgers, sandwiches, and schnitzels.
+- These are perfect to serve as an appetizer or a side dish with many main meals, from simple burgers to sandwiches and schnitzels.
 They are also the perfect healthy snack.

 Ingredients and substitutes

-- Seasonings - The most basic is salt and pepper.
+- Seasonings – The most basic are salt and pepper.
 And yet, there is so much more you can do with seasoning.
-I love making different variations from turmeric powder, onion powder, chili powder, to pumpkin spice as well as parmesan cheese.
+I love making different variations, from turmeric, onion, and chili powders to pumpkin spice and parmesan cheese.

 - Preheat the oven to 450°F / 230°C Gas Mark 8.

-- Slice the poatoes as thin as you can using either a sharp knife or a mandoline.
+- Slice the potatoes as thin as possible using either a sharp knife or a mandoline.
 Then, pat them dry with a paper towel or a clean kitchen cloth.

 - Place the potatoes in a bowl.
 Season with salt, pepper, and any other seasoning.
 Add the olive oil and toss well to combine.